balderdashy/sails-hook-dev/README.md

 #### Setting this up on your staging server

 Want to use this hook in your staging environment?
 Since the NODE_ENV environment variable will be set to production, the hook will be disabled by default.
-But never fear: you have two recommended options:
+But never fear: there is a simple, recommended solution.

-##### 1. config/env/staging.js
 At the bottom of your staging configuration (`config/env/staging.js`), set:

 ```js